timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VII-AVIATION PROGRAMS/PART A-AIR COMMERCE AND SAFETY/subpart ii-economic regulation/CHAPTER 421-LABOR-MANAGEMENT PROVISIONS/SUBCHAPTER III-WHISTLEBLOWER PROTECTION PROGRAM.md

 * (c) MANDAMUS.—Any nondiscretionary duty imposed by this section shall be enforceable in a mandamus proceeding brought under section 1361 of title 28, United States Code.

-* (d) NONAPPLICABILITY TO DELIBERATE VIOLATIONS.—Subsection (a) shall not apply with respect to an employee of an air carrier, contractor, or subcontractor who, acting without direction from such air carrier, contractor, or subcontractor (or such person's agent), deliberately causes a violation of any requirement relating to air carrier safety under this subtitle or any other law of the United States.
+* (d) NONAPPLICABILITY TO DELIBERATE VIOLATIONS.—Subsection (a) shall not apply with respect to an employee of a holder of a certificate issued under section 44704 or 44705, or a contractor or subcontractor thereof, who, acting without direction from such certificate-holder, contractor, or subcontractor (or such person's agent), deliberately causes a violation of any requirement relating to aviation safety under this subtitle or any other law of the United States.

-* (e) CONTRACTOR DEFINED.—In this section, the term "contractor" means a company that performs safety-sensitive functions by contract for an air carrier.
+* (e) CONTRACTOR DEFINED.—In this section, the term "contractor" means—

+  * (1) a person that performs safety-sensitive functions by contract for an air carrier or commercial operator; or

+  * (2) a person that performs safety-sensitive functions related to the design or production of an aircraft, aircraft engine, propeller, appliance, or component thereof by contract for a holder of a certificate issued under section 44704.